Technology Use Policies and Procedures

 - Bethel Information Technology Services (ITS) strives to provide high-quality computer hardware and software as well as a secure and reliable network.
 All users of a Bethel account are expected to abide by our responsible use policy found online at: Responsible Use of Information Technology Resources Policy.
 The policy applies to university owned hardware and software as well as privately-owned devices using the Bethel network and resources.
 Responsible use should always be in line with Bethel’s Covenant for Life together, as well as legal, ethical, and consistent with good stewardship of shared resources.
 This policy prohibits the use of Bethel’s network to access or view pornography or other information or images that are in violation of Bethel’s Covenant for Life together.
 This includes the use of Bethel hardware, software, or network for illegal activity such as making unauthorized copies of copyrighted material.
 Security is a vital part of responsible use of technology, this includes things like not sharing your password, remaining alert and informed when using the internet, and respecting the privacy and security of other users.

-- BUILD provides an iPad, protective case, and charger for each student, with the requirement that both students and parents/guardians sign the Ipad agreement.
-Bethel University Information Technology team assists students with setting up their iPads prior to the start of classes.
+- BUILD provides an iPad, protective case, and charger for each student, with the requirement that both students and parent(s)/guardian(s) sign the BUILD Program Agreement.
+Bethel University Information Technology team assists students with setting up iPads prior to the start of classes.

 - BUILD staff assist students with ongoing iPad use and needs, including learning to use this technology to support college success (e.g. scheduling, setting and recalling passwords, daily routines, alarms, completing coursework, etc. )